-The District of Columbia Public Charter School Board, along with the District of Columbia Board of Education, was authorized by the U.S. Congress in the District of Columbia School Reform Act of 1995 to grant charters to establish public charter schools in Washington, DC.
-Legislation has established the term of the School Board as perpetual in nature.
+The District of Columbia Public Charter School Board, along with the District of Columbia Board of Education, was authorized by the U.S. Congress in the District of Columbia School Reform Act of 1995 to grant charters to establish public charter schools and to provide oversight of such schools in Washington, DC.
+Legislation has established the term of the Board as perpetual in nature.

 The Mayor of the District of Columbia appointed members of the D.C.
-Public Charter School Board from a list of 15 nominees presented to him by the U.S. Secretary of Education.
+Public Charter School Board from nominees presented to him by the U.S. Secretary of Education.
 The Board has been operating since February 1997 and has established a goal of helping to improve education for children, youth, and adults in the District of Columbia by chartering public schools that work.
-Their belief is that public charter schools are an integral part of education reform in the District of Columbia and that these independent public schools can provide real-life models of school designs that work and can offer viable public school alternatives to students and parents.

 The Board reviews applications to develop public charter schools; awards or denies requests for charters; monitors the operations of public charter schools, as well as the progress of students in those schools; and renews charters, or withdraws and revokes charters of schools that fall short of their goals.
-The Board receives funding in the form of local appropriations from the Government of the District of Columbia.
+The Board receives local appropriations from the Government of the District of Columbia and administrative fees from the schools that it charters.